build-on-aws/content/tutorials/building-rust-applications-for-aws-graviton/index.md

 ## Performance Testing Results

 Understanding the request per second each instance could process under heavy load is often a key metric used to evaluate instance and application performance.
 In order to compare a `c6g.xlarge` and a `c5.xlarge` instances we need to perform a load test.
-We discuss various load testing methodologies in the Graviton Technical Guide GitHub and recommend using  a framework like [wrk2.](https://github.com/kinvolk/wrk2) I decided to go ahead and use wrk2 to test the `shorten_url` function of our application.
+We discuss various load testing methodologies in the [Graviton Technical Guide on GitHub](https://github.com/aws/aws-graviton-getting-started) and recommend using a framework like [wrk2](https://github.com/kinvolk/wrk2).
+I decided to go ahead and use `wrk2` to test the `shorten_url` function of our application.

 ### Load test Setup